JoeyStanley/jekyll-for-designers/_posts/2021-06-16-kohler-tapes-update.md

 There are a fair number of common family names like Jones, Smith, Johnson, McDonald, Thompson, Anderson, Davis of course.
 But there are also a lot of names like Giles, Bethers, Jensen, Web, Allred, Broadhead, Casper, Duke, Probst, and Young, which I presume are local families.

 I will say right now that some of the students' speech has some pretty distinctive linguistic features.
+These would be people born between about 1972 and 1987, or Gen Xers and early Millennials, <span class="sidenote">Geriatric Millennials?</span> who grew up in Heber.
 Unfortunately, I won't have enough data from them to do much of an analysis.

 ### Interview years: 1986–2001

 That's at least based on the 418 tapes where the interview date was written on the outside.
 Almost all were in April or May of each year.
 I suppose if I really wanted to I could track down some old yearbooks and find when the students were in 8th grade and get an exact year.
 I may find this information in the audio, but I haven't listened to all of them yet.
-I may also be able to deduce it from people's ages and birth years.
+I may also be able to deduce it from people's ages and birth years if they mention them.

-▼ Notice they're a heavily skewed towards the 90s.
-My guess is because they received more explicit instructions to write that information later on.
+▼ Notice there are many more in the 90s.
+I think it's a sampling bias though.
+My guess is that later on in the project, the students received more explicit instructions to write that information than the students in the 1980s did.

 <img width = "100%" src="/images/plots/kohler_tapes/interview_years.jpg">